Posted on Oct 21, 2025

 Writers are sometimes the victims of their own ideas.
 Their sentences can go on and on, but misconstrued sentences only alienate the reader because the writing is hard to follow.

 Construct your sentences and paragraphs in a way that’s easy to follow.
 You can make your work clearer by varying your sentence lengths.
-Cut down long sentences specifically to separate your thoughts and offer your readers one concept to take in.
-When you give readers too much to assimilate per sentence, you risk losing them.
+For fiction, short sentences read like fast-forward, while longer sentences read like slow motion.

 3. Weak verbs

-Verbs are the most powerful elements of language–use them to say exactly what you mean.
-Don’t use a weak verb and then try to give it power with an adjective.
-For example:
+Verbs are powerful.
+Use them to say exactly what you mean, or as my writing mentor says, “don’t hedge.”
+Don’t use a weak verb and try to give it power with a descriptive adjective.

 Strong verbs add movements to your sentences and bring them to life.
 Don’t be afraid to play around with your sentences to see what works.
-You can always grab your thesaurus to replace any weak verbs you come across.
+You can always grab your thesaurus to replace weak verbs.

 4. Redundancies

 It’s easier to hold your readers’ interest if they feel engaged.
-Many writers have echoes or repeats in their work that they’re not even aware of.
+Many writers have echoes or repeats in their work.
 You risk boring your reader if they keep experiencing déjà vu while reading, and they may lose interest altogether.
 Remove any repetitive sentences or paragraphs so there’s no duplication.

 5. Use of clichés

-Writers often use clichés when they are working on their first draft because thinking up original wording takes time and can interrupt creative flow.
+Some writers use clichés when working on their first draft because thinking up original wording takes time and can interrupt creative flow.
 That’s fine.
 But when you go back to edit, be creative and brainstorm for fresh ideas.
 Instead of using clichés, create fresh metaphors.

 Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.